sascha245/vuex-simple/README.md

 Vue.use(Vuex);

-// create our module instance
-const instance = new MyStore();
+// create our module class instance const instance = new MyStore();

 // create and export our store